Bridge Shelter

 - Medication-Assisted Treatment Program: Treatment for substance use and mental/behavioral health support

-- Respite beds: Medical recovery beds for those exiting a hospital setting with nowhere to recover
+- Respite beds: Beds for those exiting a hospital setting with nowhere to recover

 - Other services: Work opportunities, education, animal care/clinics and severe weather shelter